 It’s well understood now that our skin is our largest organ and it absorbs toxins from everything around us.
 So what better way to cleanse our pores than with a charcoal face mask made with activated charcoal, aloe, honey, bentonite clay, and essential oils.

 Those of you who have been around me for a while know that I always like to include some research with my recipes whenever possible.
 There are so many recipes, tips, and tricks that are thrown around on the internet that it can be hard to know what really does a good job and what is just being copied and perpetuated through this lovely technology we now have.

-Why a Detoxing Face Mask Recipe?
+Why a Charcoal Face Mask?

 Our bodies will take these toxins and filter them in many ways; from the liver, kidneys, spleen, to your lymphatic system.
 Your lymph nodes are throughout your body.
 These nodes are like a cleaning factory.
 I first learned about them when my armpit lymph node swelled to golf ball size from the deodorant I started using as a teenager.
-Sometimes they have a difficult time keeping up and can become bogged down and even swell.
+Sometimes these systems have a difficult time keeping up and can become bogged down and even swell.
 This is one reason why I put together a clay deodorant recipe with bentonite clay which draws out impurities.

 You have lymph nodes in your face as well: by your ears, in your throat (tonsils), under your tongue, etc. All of these work to clean your blood of toxins.

 Ingreidents we consume, as well as herbs and other ingreidents we use on top of the skin, can help cleanse our system.
 We can give our body a boost by reducing the load on our lymphatic system and liver.

 A simple way to do this is by using a detoxing charcoal face mask, espcially if you use commercial makeup, lotions, and other products on your face.